mazaclub/docker-coin-daemons/README.md

  FROM mazaclub/coind-base

-Simple example shell script to run coind images is included in each coind branch
+Simple example shell script to run coind images is included in each coind branch Unit files suitable for deployment on coreos are also included.
+ - images are used in mazaclub's production network via coreos with nearly identical unit files.

 Intended to provide a known base for coin daemon us in applications, such as blockexplorers, electrum/encompass-mercury servers, API services, and more.